 For more information about INPS, please visit internationalsnps.org

-Bringing the INPS model to T.C.
-Williams was a grassroots effort led by a team of staff dedicated to improving outcomes for Alexandria’s growing immigrant student population.
+Bringing the INPS model was a grassroots effort led by a team of staff dedicated to improving outcomes for Alexandria’s growing immigrant student population.
 Bethany Nickerson, Danielle Wierzbicki, and Susannah Courand first learned of the INPS model in 2009.
 After years of research, planning, and collaboration with INPS staff, T.C.
 Williams High School teachers, and the Alexandria City Public Schools Office of English Language Learners, the International Academy went live in September of 2012 with its first cohort of students, about 200 ninth grade students – class of 2016.
 We were so proud to see so many of those students learn and grow over the course of four short years to graduate on June 18, 2016!

 This 2016-2017 school year marks our fifth year as a program now focused on continuous improvement and sustainability after achieving such great success with our first graduating class.
 Just as it has been, our juniors and seniors continue to be placed in accelerated classes amongst their own cohort while our sophomores and freshmen have a different experience.
 In almost all of their classes, 9th and 10th graders work alongside each other.
 This provides our sophomores the opportunity to develop leadership and communication skills while exposing our freshmen to our collaborative and rigorous instructional model with the support of their peers.